ThomasKiljanczykDev/DotNet-Image-to-ZPL/README.md

-# DotNet Bitmap to ZPL Converter
+# DotNet Image to ZPL Converter

 This is a simple .NET console application that converts bitmap images (from e.g., JPG, PNG) into ZPL (Zebra Programming Language) format.